 Tips for Driving in Rain and Preparing Your Vehicle for Severe Weather

 Wind and rain are very dangerous on the road, and even the best drivers need to be prepared for severe weather.
-Avoid driving if possible, but that’s not always going to be an option.
-Before the storm hits, be sure your vehicle is ready and you’re comfortable driving in the rain.
+Avoid driving in rain if possible, but that’s not always going to be an option.
+Before the storm hits, be sure your vehicle is ready and you’re comfortable.
 Here are some tips to keep you safe.

-How to prepare your car for a storm
+How to prepare your car for driving in rain

 - Check your tires (including your spare) to make sure they have plenty of tread and are properly inflated.

 - Fill up your gas tank and check all fluid levels.

 - Make sure the windshield wipers are in good shape for driving in rain.
 The blades should completely clear the glass with each swipe.
 Replace any blade that leaves streaks or misses spots.

 - Pack an emergency kit in your vehicle, which includes a flashlight with extra batteries; a first-aid kit; drinking water; mobile phone and car charger; extra snacks/food for your travelers and any pets; battery booster cables; and emergency flares or reflectors.